 We’ve all heard about anemia, but did you know there are several types of anemia?
 A common type is iron deficiency anemia.
 Less common types are sickle cell anemia and Aplastic Anemia, also called Bone Marrow Failure Syndrome.
-The latter can be much worse than other anemia types but is fortunately rare.
+The latter can be much worse than other anemia types, but is fortunately rare.
 Aplastic anemia is a serious blood disorder that affects the bone marrow.
 It’s estimated that around 600 to 900 people in the US are diagnosed with this condition each year.
-As this blood disorder can happen at any age, it’s important to know how you can recognize it and how someone diagnosed with this type of blood disorder can manage the disease.
+As this blood disorder can happen at any age, it’s important to know how you can recognize it and how someone diagnosed with this can manage the disease.

 What is Aplastic Anemia?

-Aplastic Anemia is a type of bone marrow failure syndrome that occurs when the bone marrow fails to produce enough red blood cells, white blood cells, and platelets.
+Aplastic anemia is a type of bone marrow failure syndrome that occurs when the bone marrow fails to produce enough red blood cells, white blood cells, and platelets.
 Without enough blood cells, the body cannot function properly, and this can lead to serious complications.

 Causes of Aplastic Anemia